johnridesabike/johnridesabike.github.io/software/coronate.md

 ## 🧐 About

-I began working on Coronate shortly after hosting a tournament at Chattahoochee Valley Libraries.
+I began working on Coronate shortly after hosting a tournament as a public library program.
 I discovered a dearth of free software, so I and decided to change that.
 Library employees deal with limited budgets and restrictive computer access, so purchasing, installing, and learning to use specialized tournament software is usually a considerable barrier-to-entry.

 Coronate aims to solve this problem.
 It’s free, open source, and runs on almost any system.
 Although it (probably) won’t replace a professional app in